Skip to main content

 Before any money goes to beneficiaries, all debts must be paid.
 This includes the mortgage, credit cards, loans, utility bills, and any care home fees.
 Place a statutory notice in The Gazette (thegazette.co.uk, around £85) and a local newspaper.
 Wait at least 2 months before distributing the estate.
 This protects you personally from creditors who come forward later.

-Our personalised guide asks a few questions about your parent's situation and gives you a step-by-step checklist with real deadlines.
+Our personalised guide asks a few questions about your parent's situation and gives you a step-by-step checklist with the deadlines that actually apply to you.

 Get Your Free Guide